gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 and ENCRYPT chunks from the SCTP Header Handler.
 ENCRYPT chunks will be forwarded to the Encryption Engine whilst plain Control chunks will be forwarded to SCTP Chunk Handler.
-During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks MAY be bundled within the same SCTP packet.
+During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

 When the Association state machine (see {{sctp-encryption-state-diagram}}) has